stankur/muntah-berak-mencret/memory-bank/progress.md

 - ⬜ Results comparison tools

 ## Current Status
-The project has progressed beyond the initial phase and now includes a process registry system.
+The project has progressed beyond the initial phase and now includes a process registry system with multiple process implementations.
 The application can now:

 1. Accept a title and content from the user
 2. Validate the inputs